-When applying a sunscreen that contains avobenzone, be sure to read all instructions and warnings on the back label.
-While this product is generally safe to use on many areas of the body, you should be cautious, and avoid getting the lotion into your eyes or mouth.
+When applying a sunscreen that contains avobenzone, be sure to read all instructions and warnings.
+While this product is generally safe to use on many areas of the body, you should be cautious and avoid getting the lotion into your eyes or mouth.

 Since avobenzone isn’t waterproof, you should reapply the sunscreen if you sweat heavily or go swimming.
 If you plan on staying in the sun for a long time, you should also reapply after two to three hours.
-Do not apply creams with avobenzone to broken or irritated skin, as the ingredient can exacerbate the problem and cause inflammation.
+Do not apply creams with avobenzone to broken or irritated skin, as the ingredient can exacerbate the irritation.

-And don’t forget, SPF ratings on sunscreen aren’t meant to tell you the effectiveness of the cream – SPF 50 is not necessarily better than SPF 30.
+SPF ratings on sunscreen aren’t meant to tell you the effectiveness of the cream – SPF 50 is not necessarily better than SPF 30.
 Instead, it tells you how much the lotion can boost your skin’s ability to fight UV radiation, and therefore, how long you can be in the sun.
-So if you have fair, sensitive skin, you will get sun burned more quickly than someone with an olive complexion, even if you wear the same avobenzone sunscreen, with the same SPF rating.
+So, if you have fair, sensitive skin, you will get sunburned more quickly than someone with an olive complexion, even if you wear the same avobenzone sunscreen, with the same SPF rating.